gnavea123/codeQuiz/README.md

 - The quiz should end when all questions are answered or the timer reaches 0.

-  - When the game ends, it should display their score and give the user the ability to save their initials and their score saving it on the High Score displaygit
+  - When the game ends, it should display their score and give the user the ability to save their initials and their score saving it on the High Score display